This post may contain affiliate links. Please see my disclosure policy for details.

-Tip: If you’re on a budget and can’t afford to go in the citadel, you can still wander around outside and see their amazing gates!
+Tip: If you’re on a budget and can’t afford to go to the citadel, you can still wander around outside and see their amazing gates!

 5. Hoi An

-This is also a popular place for tailor made shoes, dresses and suits and pretty much anything else you want made.
+This is also a popular place for tailor-made shoes, dresses and suits and pretty much anything else you want to be made.

 6. Da Lat

 I celebrated my birthday while I was here and it was definitely one to remember.

 As it is cooler in the Da Lat mountains and one of the only places which weren’t affected by Agent Orange during the Vietnam war period, this is where the majority of their flowers and produce grow.